electrovir/prettier-plugin-multiline-arrays/README.md

 ];
 ```

-## Compatibility
+# Compatibility

 Tested to be compatible with the following plugins.
 It is likely compatible with most/all others as well.
+This plugin must be placed in the order specified above in the `Usage` section.

 -   `prettier-plugin-sort-json`
 -   `prettier-plugin-packagejson`